BLOG

 • Control Costs

-• Project Quality Management: Every project has certain measures of quality that are targeted to be achieved to ensure the satisfaction of the key stakeholders or customers.
+• Project Quality Management: Every project has certain measures of quality that are targeted to be achieved to support the satisfaction of the key stakeholders or customers.
 Key activity groups in quality management are:

 • Plan Quality Management